Table of Contents

 Ideas:

-• Black bean and rice burritos
+- Black bean and rice burritos

-• Refried beans in quesadillas
+- Refried beans in quesadillas

-• Chickpea and sweet potato tacos
+- Chickpea and sweet potato tacos

 7. Use in Pasta and Grain Bowls

 Beans add a protein boost to pasta and grain bowls.
-Mix them with your favorite grains like quinoa, farro, or rice for a complete, balanced meal.
+Mix them with your favorite grains like quinoa, farro, or rice for a balanced meal.

 Ideas:

-• White beans with pesto pasta
+- White beans with pesto pasta

-• Black beans with rice and grilled veggies
+- Black beans with rice and grilled veggies

-• Lentils with couscous and roasted vegetables
+- Lentils with couscous and roasted vegetables

-8. Bake Them into Casseroles
+8. Bake Them in Casseroles

 Beans can be layered into casseroles, adding fiber and richness to the dish.